eag1ex/bucket-list-app-client/README.md

 #### Production
-To test production mode, execute  `npm run build` then install static server with `npm install -g serve` and finally execute `serve -s build`
+To run new build, execute  `npm run build` then move all files to `bucket-list-server` in `./views/bucket-app`
 - check `.env.production` variable for api adjustments ...